Otto Kallir: United States

 Upon Kallir's death in 1978, the Galerie St. Etienne was taken over by his long-time associate, Hildegard Bachert, and his granddaughter, Jane Kallir.
-It continues under their directorship.
+In 2020, the gallery ceased commercial operations and became an art advisory.
+Its archives and library were transferred to the Kallir Research Institute, a foundation established in 2017 to continue Otto Kallir’s scholarly activities.